saghirb/Case-Study-WiP-dt/README.md

 ## World Bank "Women in Parliament" Data

-The raw data for *"Proportion of seats held by women in national parliaments"* (_"single or lower parliamentary chambers only"_) by can be directly downloaded from:
+The raw data for *"Proportion of seats held by women in national parliaments"* (_"single or lower parliamentary chambers only"_) can be directly downloaded from:

 + https://data.worldbank.org/indicator/SG.GEN.PARL.ZS